mobilecoinofficial/awesome-mobilecoin/directory/0000_Signal/README.md

 Signal can't read your messages or view your MobileCoin transactions, and no one else can either.
 Information about the transaction is encrypted: sender, receiver, amount transferred, and message are all unknown to Signal.

 ### Easy Wallet Recovery
 Securely recover your wallet if you lose your phone, using only your Signal PIN and phone number.
-Also, securely recover your 24 word phrase if you lose it - without trusting a provider with your private keys.
+Also, securely recover your 24 word phrase if you lose it - without sharing your private keys.

 ### Free and Open Source
-Signal is an independent nonprofit not tied to any tech company.
-Signal's software will always be free and open source and can never be bought out.
+Signal is an independent nonprofit supported by donations.
+Learn more about Signal and how you can support them at signal.org.

 * * * * *